Web APIs & Data formats

 The goal will be to create an endpoint to display a player’s games.

-• id_game, game_mode, detail, timestamp
+• id_game, game_mode, description, timestamp

 While using two models is a great start, professional APIs often use even more granular models to handle different stages of a resource’s lifecycle.
 You could further optimize this by implementing: